Welcome to my comprehensive guide on how to punish a sub effectively.

 Are you actually looking to punish your sub?

-Punishment as often fetishised and fantasied about as it is misunderstood.
-So, first things first, make sure it’s really what you’re after.
+Punishment is as often fetishised and fantasied about as it is misunderstood.
+So, first things first, make sure it’s punishment that you’re really after.

 Punishing a sub doesn’t necessarily mean hurting them